 make significant contributions to theological research and

 writing and can teach a broad range of courses.
-Learn more in Graduate Programs in Theology View Book, a Marquette University Graduate School publication.
+Learn more at www.marquette.edu/grad/Theology.

-For information on how apply to our program, or to find out about financial aid possibilities, visit Marquette University's Graduate School.
-You will also find links to the Graduate School Bulletin, forms, and an on-line application to the graduate program.
+For information on how apply to our program, or to find out about financial aid possibilities, visit Marquette University's online Graduate School Bulletin.
+If you go to the Graduate School website, you will find links to forms and an online application to the graduate program.
 Candidates from groups underrepresented in the study and profession of theology, especially women, are encouraged to apply.

 The Department of Theology also has an MA-level degree offered in conjunction with the university's Trinity Fellows Program, a 21-month work/study graduate fellowship program.
 To be eligible, applicants need to have completed service in the Peace Corps, Jesuit Volunteer Corps, Americorps or other comparable post baccalaureate full-time volunteer service organization.

 We urge you to consider visiting the University and our Department, explore Milwaukee, and arrange to meet with a faculty member in your area of interest, as you make the vital decisions regarding your graduate education.

 Campus visits for all prospective graduate students are arranged during the fall and spring semesters through the Graduate School.
 The dates set aside for campus visits this fall are October 9-11 and 23-25, as well as November 11-13.
 Request a campus visit

 Faculty and students offer insights into Graduate Theology at Marquette University.
 A Video Reflection

 Click on the links below to view a listing of dissertations completed in Theology.